Shuzhengz/dark-discord/README.md

 # Dark Discord
 An actual dark theme for Discord

-Great for those who thinks the normal discord dark mode is literally just light mode
+~~Great for those who thinks the normal discord dark mode is literally just light mode~~

+Archiving this since discord finally updated their theme to be actually dark

 ## Requirements